TomsBazbauers/ScooterRental/README.md

 ### Description:
 CRUD API application for registering, renting scooters and calculating, getting rental income reports.
 - Uses SqlServer database
-- Unit tested via XUnit, Moq, FluentAssertions
+- Unit tested via xUnit, Moq, FluentAssertions and InMemory DB

 An IDE with C#/.NET support is necessary to run this project.